stevencombs/retrocombs.github.io/_posts/mega65/2022-08-01-xemu-on-chromeos.md

 Since the developer does not support Xemu on ChromeOS, you need to know about these limitations:

-1. I've not yet been able to get sound to work reliably.
+1. ~~I've not yet been able to get sound to work reliably.
 All settings in the emulator for sound are on and correct.
-A cursory online search leads me to believe this is not unique to XEMU.
+A cursory online search leads me to believe this is not unique to XEMU.~~ As of 2022-08-03, sound works.
+I cannot seem to duplicate my earlier issue with sounds.

 2. In the Mac version of XEMU, I can drag and drop `.d81` or `.prg` files from the Finder to XEMU to load them.
 This is not working from the ChromeOS files app to the XEMU running in the Linux container.
 This is not surprising.
 I suspect that if I load a file manager in the Linux container, this will work.
 If someone gives this a try, or if I do, I'll update this blog post.